ibm-cloud-docs/databases-for-cassandra/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="20m"}

-The {{site.data.keyword.cloud_notm}}{{site.data.keyword.databases-for-cassandra_full}} Getting started tutorial demonstrates how to use the {{site.data.keyword.cloud_notm}} Dashboard to create an {{site.data.keyword.databases-for-cassandra_full}} service instance.
+This tutorial uses the {{site.data.keyword.cloud_notm}} Dashboard to create an {{site.data.keyword.databases-for-cassandra_full}} service instance.
 You also see essential information to enable your application to work with the database.

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-cassandra_full}} deployment.